railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

    *Defining the Cash Register*

 All the transactions throughout the day are then entered in this statement.
-When you close the cashbox, generally at the end of the day, enter the amounts on the :guilabel:`CashBox` tab, in the
+When you close the cashbox, generally at the end of the day, enter the amounts on the :guilabel:`Cash Control` tab, in the
 :guilabel:`Closing Balance` section.
 Then confirm the statement to close the day's cash statement and automatically generate the corresponding accounting entries.
 Note that the :guilabel:`Calculated Balance` and the :guilabel:`CashBox Balance` need to be equal before you can close the cashbox.